MicrosoftDocs/appcenter-docs/docs/transition/wpf-winforms-sdk-migration.md

 ## 4. Contact us

-If you have any questions or feedback related to the SDK migration, please contact us via support by clicking on the blue chat icon in the lower-right corner of every App Center page.
+If you have any questions or feedback related to the SDK migration, please contact us via support by clicking on the blue chat icon in the lower-right corner of any App Center page.